PierreNabil/Mancala_AI/README.md

 You'll find can also use one of the functions given in [game.py](/game.py) to skip the UI part of the project.

-After selecting the 2 players of the game, the start board state is shown and the game begins.
+After selecting the 2 players of the game, the start board state is shown, and the game begins.
-To enter a move you can press a number between 0 and 5 which represents the pocket that you will take marbles from.
+To enter a move, you can press a number between 0 and 5 which represents the pocket that you will take marbles from.
 The rest of the rules are applied automatically.

 Note that the pockets are numbered on the screen for both players so it should be easy for you to select the move you are looking for.